dafzor/bnetlauncher/README.md

 ## Public Test Realm and World of Warcraft Classic

-With the release of the the new client in 2021 it's no longer possible to launch PTR and Classic version of games without manual interaction.
+With the release of the the new client in 2021 the previous methods to launch PTR and Classic version no longer work.

-If you're brave enough there's an untested [experimental 2.15 version](https://github.com/dafzor/bnetlauncher/releases/tag/v2.15exp) that tries to restore that functionality.
+This version includes experimental fix for the issue that may not always work.
+If game doesn't launch automaticall manual interaction to press the play button will be required.

 ## Troubleshooting